trailofbits/circomspect/README.md

   }
 ```

-Here, `lout` no longer influences the generated circuit, which is detected by `circomspect`.
+Here, `lout` no longer influences the generated circuit, which is detected by Circomspect.

 #### 2. Shadowing variable declarations (Warning)